mvolkmann/blog/src/swift/CloudKit.md

 To create a new record of a given currently selected record type:

+1. In the left nav under "Data", click "Records".
-- Click the "+" after "Records".
+1. Click the "+" after "Records".
-- Select "Create New Record".
+1. Select "Create New Record".
-- In the right pane, enter values for each of the fields.
+1. In the right pane, enter values for each of the fields.
    Typically the fields under "Metadata" should not be modified.
-- Click the "Save" button.
+1. Click the "Save" button.

 The new record will not automatically appear in the displayed list of records.
 To see it, click the "Query Records" button again.

 To update an existing record:

-- Click the unique id of the record to update which is in the first column labelled "NAME".
+1. Click the unique id of the record to update which is in the first column labelled "NAME".
-- Modify any of the field values that appear in the right pane.
+1. Modify any of the field values that appear in the right pane.
-- Click the blue "Save" button at the bottom of the right pane.
+1. Click the blue "Save" button at the bottom of the right pane.

 To delete an existing record:

-- Click the unique id of the record to delete which is in the first column labelled "NAME".
+1. Click the unique id of the record to delete which is in the first column labelled "NAME".
-- Click the red "Delete" button at the bottom of the right pane.
+1. Click the red "Delete" button at the bottom of the right pane.
-- In the confirmation dialog that appears, click the blue "Delete" button.
+1. In the confirmation dialog that appears, click the blue "Delete" button.

 ### Assets